No-Cry (No-Tears) Sleep Training Method for Babies

 2. Do Not Delay Bedtime

 Parents often think that they should not let their baby take a late evening nap as it may hamper his sleep at night.
 On the other hand, it may sometimes do the opposite, and your baby may not sleep at night because he may be over-tired.
-Therefore, make sure if your baby wishes to go to bed, let him sleep.
+Therefore, make sure that if your baby wishes to go to bed, you let him sleep.

 3. Make Slow Transitions